 As I stated above, long-term studies have reported no side effects from any study participants consuming stevia at normal ADI or therapeutic levels, which are higher doses intended to treat a condition.
 (3)

-A popular cited study regarding precautions for non-nutritive sweeteners (including stevia as well as aspartame, sucralose, acesulfame-K and others) states that these have been shown to alter the gut microbiome and could potentially interact with immunity or any of the other important functions housed in the gut.
-Interestingly, the only negative gut effects have been observed in studies about other non-nutritive sweeteners, but not stevia.
+A popular cited study regarding precautions for non-nutritive sweeteners states that these have been shown to alter the gut microbiome and could potentially interact with immunity or any of the other important functions housed in the gut.
+Interestingly, the only negative gut effects have been observed in studies about other non-nutritive sweeteners, but not this natural sweetener.
 (46)

-Some people find that stevia can have a metallic aftertaste.
+Some people find that this natural sweetener can have a metallic aftertaste.

 Stevia is a no-calorie sweetener which, unlike many other non-nutritive sweeteners, is associated with several health benefits and negligible, if any, side effects.